For each value \(z\) in charge_states, the function calculates

 The data frame passed to the first argument must contain at least one column

-; each of its value represents the mass of a single proteoform.
+named mass; each of its value represents the mass of a single proteoform.

 The data frame may contain any number of additional columns, which will be